yannik96/minesweeper/README.md

 Left-clicking on a mine ends the game.

 To play, download the latest jar (e.g. `minesweeper-v1.0.jar`) from the packages on the right and execute it.
+Make sure to have Java 17 or higher installed.

 ![img.png](assets/expert_start.png)